PSUTrec/documentation/README.md

-# User Documentation for PORTAL
+# User Documentation for BikePed Portal

 This repo contains working documentation for BikePed Portal.